olikraus/boolean_cube/README.md

 On a linux pc, use `lscpu` to check for SSE2.
 The reference guide for SSE is available here: https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html

+The code now also includes AVX(2) extention, which still under development.

 This project requires the c-object library https://github.com/olikraus/c-object .
 Especially the two files "co.h" and "co.c" from https://github.com/olikraus/c-object/tree/main/co are required.

 ## Command Line Options